 - How often will you update your EDI Integration?

-- How technical are you with your Back-end system?
+- How savvy are you with your back-end system?

 If the answer is not at all, then an outsourced model may be right for you.